aiml-au/objectcount/README.md

 ## How to Report a Bug

-If you encounter any bugs or issues with the Object Count web application, please follow the steps below to report it:
+If you encounter any bugs or issues with the Object Count web application, please first search the existing issues to see if the problem has already been reported.
+If not, follow the steps below to submit a new bug report:

 1. Navigate to the **Issues** tab.
 2. Click on the **New Issue** button.